Self-planning Code Generation with Large Language Models: Human Evaluation

+Finally, we assemble a team of evaluators, including 10 developers with 2-5 years of Python programming experience, and divide them into two evaluation groups (Group A and Group B).
+The evaluation is conducted in the form of an anonymous questionnaire, which is displayed in the Appendix \ref{questionnaire}.
+Each evaluation team is required to evaluate all tasks, and each evaluator is randomly assigned 10 tasks (questionnaires), where the codes generated by the different methods corresponding to each task are randomly ordered.

+\textbf{Results.} \, The evaluation results of the two groups are summarized in Fig. \ref{violin}.
+Correctness scoring closely aligns with the Pass@1 results, while also considering partial correctness.
+The self-planning approach outperforms both Direct and Code CoT but falls short of Ground-truth planning and Ground-truth.

+In terms of readability, the self-planning approach excels as the most readable, distinguished by a blend of accuracy and a coherent outline of its planned steps.
+The Ground-truth planning approach's readability closely follows that of the self-planning approach.
+Conversely, the Code CoT exhibits subpar readability.
+Its solution steps provide excessive detail, potentially hindering the identification of crucial elements within the code and becoming outdated if code modifications occur.
+This can adversely affect code maintainability if the solution steps do not accurately represent the current state.
+The readability of both Direct and Ground-truth is deemed insufficient.

+We find that the incorrect code usually receives a score of 0 for robustness item.
+Consequently, the robustness of violin plots displays a broader pattern at the lower end.
+Regarding robustness, the self-planning approach surpasses Code CoT and performs comparably to Ground-truth planning, since the self-planning approach can thoroughly consider some edge cases and determines the legality of inputs, as evidenced by the qualitative examples \ref{cases}.

+In conclusion, through human evaluation, our self-planning approach exhibits the best readability among all approaches, and its correctness and robustness performance is on par with the ground-truth planning approach.

-To validate the effectiveness of our approach, we conducted case studies with qualitative evaluations.
-As depicted in Fig.\ref{cases}, we demonstrate the performance of both self-planning and direct code generation through three case studies.
-In these cases, the direct code generation approach only addresses a limited aspect of the intent, which often results in the generation of incorrect code.
-In contrast, the self-planning code generation method first converts the intent into plan, and then systematically resolves each solution step of plan, which is relatively straightforward to resolve.
-This methodology reduces the complexity of code generation and effectively minimizes the risk of overlooking critical elements.
+\textbf{Qualitative Examples.} \, To further understand the effectiveness of our approach, we examine cases where self-planning approach has contrasting performances to Direct approach.
+As depicted in Fig. \ref{cases}, we demonstrate the performance of both direct, self-planning, and Code CoT code generation through two cases.
+In these cases, the direct and Code CoT code generation approach only addresses a limited aspect of intent, which often results in incorrect code generation.
+In contrast, the self-planning code generation approach first converts the intent into plan, and then systematically resolves each solution step of plan.
+This approach effectively minimizes the risk of overlooking critical elements.